sourdough-danish-pastries-recipe

 Notes

-• Cooled pastries can be stored in a gallon-size zipper bag in the freezer.
-Thaw a pastry on a plate in the microwave for about 20-30 seconds.
+• Cooled pastries store well in a single layer in a gallon-size zipper bag in the freezer.
+Thaw a pastry on a plate in the microwave for about 20-30 seconds or in a 475°F oven for 5 minutes or until warmed through.

 Nutrition Information: